EXPLAINER: How sweeping EU rules would curb tech companies

 The Digital Services Act includes a raft of measures aimed at better protecting internet users and their “fundamental rights online.”
 Tech companies will be held more responsible for content on their platforms, with requirements to beef up flagging and removal of illegal content like hate speech or dodgy goods and services sold online like counterfeit sneakers or unsafe toys.

-But lawmakers have been battling about the details of such takedowns, including whether court orders would be required.
+But lawmakers battled about the details of such takedowns, including whether court orders would be required.

 Online platforms will have to be more transparent about their algorithms that recommend the next video to watch, product to buy or news item at the top of people’s social media feeds.
 So-called recommender systems have been criticized for leading people to more increasingly extreme or polarizing content.